steadylearner/blog/posts/Rust/How to deploy Rust Web App.md

 You could also use **git** to download files for they are already pre-installed.

-You may donwload your project files from you GitHub repository with command like
+You may download your project files from you GitHub repository with command like

 ```console
 $git clone https://github.com/steadylearner/Rust-Web-App.git.